BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

    layout = "float-left"
 %}

 While we all prefer to receive bitcoin, there are times when we need to send them to others.
-At the core, sending bitcoin can be a very simple matter of entering an address and bitcoin amount and tapping "Send".
-It can also scale up to a much more complex interaction when batching transactions, using a multisignature wallet or taking advantage of a privacy-preserving technique like a PayJoin.
+At the core, sending bitcoin can be a very simple matter of entering an address, amount and tapping “Send”.
+It can also scale up to a much more complex interaction when batching transactions or using a multi-signature wallet.

 </div>